 - You should discuss with an academic advisor which would be best suited to your program of study either a Plan A (18 hour minor-stand alone) or Plan B (12 hour minor which must be coupled with another 12 hour minor).

 - You should meet with the Communication Studies departmental advisor early in your program to discuss a curricular emphasis for your minor.
 Regular meetings with your advisor are strongly encouraged.

 - Requirements for the minor.
-(Note: make sure you are looking at the correct bulletin)
+(Note: make sure you are looking at the correct bulletin/catalog)

 - All courses must be taken for a grade to count in the major and minor.

 Plan A Minor

 - Introduction Course: COMM 101.
 In some circumstances, minors may opt to take a methods course (either COMM 201 or 202) instead of COMM 101.
 Though permissable, this is unusual and generally not the preferred option.
 Students should consult with the Undergraduate Advisors before making this decision.

 - Performance Course (Choose one for 3 hours): COMM 109, COMM 209, COMM 212, or COMM 286